-Listen, watch, or read as Utah Global Investments CEO, Aaron Stewart, and CLO, Jacob Tingen, take turns answering important EB-5 questions.
+Listen, watch, or read as Utah Global Investments’ founders, Aaron Stewart and Jacob Tingen, take turns answering important EB-5 questions.

-Download a case study on how the EB-5 process works and how you can successfully invest in the U.S. and get your green card.
+Download a white paper on how the EB-5 process works and how you can successfully invest in the U.S. and get your green card.

 Frequently Asked Questions

 It’s common to have questions when you are considering an international investment.
 Here we answer some of the most frequent questions we get from investors and developer partners.

 EB-5 stands for Employment-Based, 5th Preference.
 It’s a visa preference category listed on the Visa Bulletin, and one of a number of “employment-based” visa types offered by the U.S. government.
 In exchange for investing $500,000 to $1,000,000, and creating 10 jobs, foreign investors are granted permanent residency in the United States.

 We are Utah Global Investments (UGI), and we are a USCIS Designated EB-5 Regional Center.
 UGI was launched by a tech entrepreneur with years of international business experience, and an experienced immigration and business attorney.
 We are one of a small number of authorized and active Regional Centers in the State of Utah.